rzubrycki/badminton-score/README.md

 ___

 **Usage:**
+> Requirements: :rotating_light: App needs acceptance to use your microphone.

 - app recognizes only two words for easier control during the game,
 - key words are **"biały"** and **"czarny"** respectively for white and black player score,
 - say "biały" or "czarny" to add a point,